thulsonASU/Team-106---AutoHood/README.md

 ## How To use
 The main project folder holds all the registers and code used for the PIC18F MCU with MPLABX IDE.
 In order to use the file the user must move the project folder with .X at the end of it into their respective MPLABX projects directory.
 Defualt DIR: C:\Users\tyler\MPLABXProjects

+### Helpful Git Bash Commands to Remember
+git status
+	status of the current local repo git add
+	add files to push "." adds all files git branch "branch name"
+	generate a new timeline to branch to git checkout "branch name"
+	choose what branch to swap to and work with git commit -m "message"
+	adds a single line message to files being commited to the branch git push "link"
+	git push sends the current updates to the github repo.
+Link is used to copy the destination for the push